Prompt Workshop

 For example, what bores you?

 Different people would have other answers.
 We can’t collaborate on what bores each person, only to ask why.
-When we do immediately and necessarily shift to talk about meaning, we expand our communication container.
+When we do, we immediately shift to talk about meaning.
+We expand our communication container.

 Briefs always lead to collaboration (with another person or knowledge).
 They are anchored in a situation, and its physics.
 They must converge on a shared outcome.